DENISE NEAL, BSN, MJ, CPHRM, DFASHRM

 - Limited availability of diagnostic testing, misinterpretation of diagnostic studies, or failure or delay in ordering tests

 - An organizational culture that is punitive or lacks a Culture of Safety7

 - Staffing issues including the limited availability of specialists

-- The knowledge, experience and skill of providers and the resources available to them
+- The knowledge, experience, and skill of providers, as well as the resources available to them

 - Burnout or alert fatigue

-- Computer systems such as lack of interoperable EHR systems
+- Computer systems such as lack of interoperable electronic health records systems

 Obtain a Thorough Patient History and Mental Status Exam Before Making a Diagnosis